deepaklearner/sample_cypher/README3.md

-// Match the user node and up to three levels of managers in reverse order MATCH (user:User)
+// Match the user node and up to three levels of managers MATCH (user:User)

+// Match relationships for the managers
 OPTIONAL MATCH (L1:User)-[:REPORTS_TO]->(L2:User)
 OPTIONAL MATCH (L2)-[:REPORTS_TO]->(L3:User)
 OPTIONAL MATCH (L3)-[:REPORTS_TO]->(user)